STAR-01F/kazi/frontend/src/services/firebase/README.md

 ## API Documentation

-To find out more about the Firebase API's checkout the [Firebase Documentation](https://firebase.google.com/docs/)
+To find out more about how to interact with Firebase's API, checkout the [Firebase Documentation](https://firebase.google.com/docs/)